breez/doc/src/What-are-the-Breez-Fees.md

 ### Receiving Lightning payments
 Receiving a Lightning payment in Breez incurs no fees for the receiver, unless a new channel is required.
 ### Channel creation
-When a new channel is required to accommodate an incoming payment, Breez charges 0.4% of the amount received, with a minimum of 2500 sats.
+When a new channel is required to accommodate an incoming payment, Breez charges 1% of the amount received, with a minimum of 25000 sats.
 For more information, see the _Channel creation on the fly_ section of [this blog post](https://medium.com/breez-technology/the-breez-release-candidate-getting-lightning-ready-for-the-global-takeover-b5d1f9756229).

+The Breez SDK fees are different.
+Please use the [LSP information API](https://sdk-doc.breez.technology/guide/connecting_lsp.html#channel-opening-fees) to retrieve the fees structure for your specific LSP.

 Currently, Breez adds 50k sats of inbound liquidity to the amount received in an incoming payment.
 For example, if you receive 50k sats, and a new channel is required, Breez will create a new channel on the fly with a capacity of 100k sats.